-Gallup polls show that only 9 percent of the U.S. workforce telecommuted during the 90s.
+Gallup polls show that only 9% of the U.S. workforce telecommuted during the 90s.
 By the time 2015 arrived, over 35 percent of the employees now telecommute to work on a routine basis.
 When the virtual team is constructed correctly, dispersed professionals are often more productive and produce better results than the employees limited by a conventional office environment.
 Successfully developing a killer virtual team like those that work with Support Ninja involves following important tips embracing team building, management strategies and technology applications.

 1. Start with Team Building

 Hiring qualified candidates, divvying up labor and grouping employees proportionately should be the first steps for building a virtual team.
 Employees qualified for virtual work often exhibit strengths in emotional intelligence, communication, awareness, resilience, empathy and working independently.
 According to the Harvard Business Review, using personality tests and behavioral interviews may be an effective strategy for identify the best workers for your new virtual team.

 Grouping employees in teams comprised of no more than ten members each is the most effective approach when running a virtual organization.
 Studies show that social loafing begins to negatively affect the group once there are at least 13 members.
 Once the team has more than four or five members, employees can begin feeling less responsible for their individual performance and production.
 Having more than ten members on an individual team can also make effective communication a challenge as well.

 The technology used to support the business typically dictates how effectively management and the virtual team are able to communicate.
 For the initial orientation, important meetings and group chats, the most successful virtual teams use video applications like Skype.
 The ability to instantly chat or email a co-worker on popular platforms like Google, and submit work through project management software like Basecamp is also vital to keeping everyone in the organization on the same page.